pulse-framework/pulse/docs/v3/docs/computed.md

 # Computed State

-Computed State is an extension of the [State]() class.
-It computes a cached value from a function that you provide.
+Computed State is an extension of [State](./state.md).
+It computes a value from a function that you provide, and caches it to avoid unnecessary recomputation.

 - It will magically recompute when its dependencies change.
 - Computed can track dependencies automatically or manually.